 “A series of in-depth interviews with both consumers and service providers, Gremler and Gwinner (2000) examine two dimensions of rapport in commercial service encounters: (1) enjoyable interactions involving (2) personal connections between the participants.”

-This research appears to demonstrate that feeling a personal connection is in many regards the clearest pathway to successful networking in the marketplace, and the importance of everyday affability is further stressed in the article:
+This research appears to demonstrate that feeling a personal connection is in many regards the clearest pathway to successful networking in the marketplace.
+The importance of everyday affability is further stressed in the article:

 “Rapport is higher in interactions in which the participants are interested in each other and share a feeling of caring or friendliness.”

-Baring this in mind, it is useful to know some common practices and considerations recommended specifically for creating and maintaining long lasting rapport.
-The first one is rather simple, your appearance.
+The first one is rather simple: your appearance.
 To elaborate, dressing in a way that is appropriate for the encounter.
 In a professional context this would typically mean dressing smart, with it being better to be overdressed than underdressed.

 Another tip to help build rapport is to find common ground.
 This can be achieved through small talk and by showing a genuine interest in the other person.
-The more you do this the more likely a person is to open up and start talking about themselves, and from there you can start building connections.
+The more you do this, the more likely a person is to open up and start talking about themselves – from there you can start building connections.
 This will also open up other avenues of conversation that may be explored some time in the future, so it’s important to pay attention and remain engaged throughout.

 For rapport to grow deeper over time it helps to create shared experiences with people in your network that you would like to get to know better.
-In the business world this could mean working together towards a common goal.
-This kind of collaboration inevitably brings people closer; leading to a reliable network you know you can trust.
-Another way to achieve this if the opportunity to work together should not arise is to attend the same conference as that person.
-Being a part of people’s memories, providing you didn’t behave terribly, should mean you’re more likely to pop into their heads should any exciting opportunities come up.
+In the business world, this could mean working together towards a common goal.
+This kind of collaboration inevitably brings people closer, leading to a reliable network you know you can trust.
+Another way to achieve this is, if the opportunity to work together does not arise, to attend the same conference as that person.
+Being a part of people’s memories, providing you didn’t behave terribly, should mean you’re more likely to pop into their heads again, perhaps when new and exciting opportunities appear.

-Lastly it is important to act with empathy.
-Some movies and popular culture would cast the marketplace in the light of a breeding ground for manipulation, and whilst there can be a presence of dishonesty; the majority of people are just hoping to succeed.
-Be aware of this, and what else makes a person tick, and you can respond to them with intelligence and curiosity.
-Asking open ended questions will give them room to talk and from this you may infer their feelings; be cognoscente of these moving forwards in order to ensure good communication and a successful working relationship.
-Often being able to see things from another person’s perspective is undervalued, but it can lead to some exciting conclusions you wouldn’t have stumbled across on your own.
+Lastly, it is important to act with empathy.
+Some movies and popular culture cast the marketplace in the light of a breeding ground for manipulation, but, whilst there can be a presence of dishonesty, the majority of people are just hoping to succeed.
+Be aware of this.
+Learn what makes a person tick and you can respond to them with intelligence and curiosity.
+Asking open ended questions will give them room to talk and from this you may infer their feelings.
+Be cognisant of these moving forward in order to ensure good communication and a successful working relationship.
+Oftentimes, being able to see things from another person’s perspective is undervalued but it can lead to some exciting conclusions you wouldn’t have stumbled across on your own.

-So there you have it, this is all fairly basic stuff but it’s good to keep it in mind when interacting in the world of work.
-Remember to be culturally appropriate, smile, be polite and try to relax- things one would be advised to do in everyday life, no less.
-Besides that it’s important to remember that business relationships may not be like those we have outside of work, but that doesn’t mean they don’t benefit from many of the same considerations when it comes to maintaining them.
-Remember to strike this balance, and you’ll be out there with all the movers and shakers in no time.
+So there you have it.
+This is all fairly basic stuff but it’s good to keep in mind when interacting in the world of work.
+Remember to be culturally appropriate, smile, be polite and try to relax – things one would be advised to do in everyday life, no less.
+It’s important to remember that business relationships may not be like those we have outside of work, but that doesn’t mean they don’t benefit from many of the same considerations when it comes to maintaining them.
+Remember to strike this balance and you’ll be out there with all the movers and shakers in no time.